 Roasted bell peppers are amazing!
-They’re delicious on salads and pizza, in pasta dishes (any grain dish for that matter), and you sound so crazy cool when you tell people there are roasted peppers in your dish!
-It took me a while to master the art (I use that phrase loosely) of how to roast bell peppers in a toaster oven or a conventional oven.
+They’re delicious on salads and pizza, in pasta dishes (any grain dish for that matter), atop red pepper toasts, and you sound so cool when you tell people there are homemade roasted peppers in your dish!
+It took me a while to master the art (I use that phrase loosely) of how to roast bell peppers in a toaster oven or a conventional oven, but I’ve got it now.

 How to Roast Red Peppers in the Oven